 Would you want to work for you?

-Most leaders don’t have time to invest in their people or develop their teams.
+Most leaders say they don’t have time to invest in their people or develop their teams.
+Recent studies have shown that nearly 70% of today’s organizations do not offer any type of leader development program for their employees.
 I’ve been there, I’ve worked there and it stinks.
-A recent Gallup survey showed that most employees quit or leave their jobs not because they don’t enjoy what they do, but because of a lack of leadership.
+A recent Gallup survey showed that most employees quit or leave their jobs not because they don’t enjoy what they do, but because of poor leadership.

 No body wants to be that boss.

-I can help you become the leader you want to be and the leader your followers want to follow.
-It’s easy to want to blame your employees, but all leaders get the followers they deserve.
+We have worked for that boss before.
+But how would you rate yourself?
+Would you agree that your followers follow your lead because they have to or because they want to?
 Leaders who are not growing are not able to empower their teams.
-I can help you grow beyond your current role to improve your effectiveness with authentic, purpose driven leadership.
+I can help you grow beyond your current ability to improve your effectiveness with authentic, purpose driven leadership.
 Let’s not over-complicate it.
-I can help anyone who wants to make a difference but isn’t sure how to connect with their teams.
+I can help anyone who wants to make a difference but isn’t sure how to connect with their teams or where to start.

 Where are you not showing up?